spratt/argOS/README.md

 Attribution
 -----------

-Some of this code comes from osdev.org, this is limited to:
+Some of this code comes from existing sources, this is limited to:

 from http://wiki.osdev.org/Creating_a_64-bit_kernel#link.ld
 * link.ld